ionos-cloud/certbot-dns-ionos-cloud/README.md

 ## Related Plugins

 It's important to note that this plugin targets IONOS [Cloud DNS service](https://cloud.ionos.com/network/cloud-dns).
-IONOS offers a different service for registring domains, refered to as [IONOS core](https://www.ionos.com/domains/domain-names).
+IONOS offers a different service for managing DNS zones, refered to as [IONOS Developer DNS API](https://developer.hosting.ionos.com/docs/dns).
 For the latter, there is dedicated plugin managed by the community: [https://github.com/helgeerbe/certbot-dns-ionos](https://github.com/helgeerbe/certbot-dns-ionos)